ricardomiguelgodinho/ricardomiguelgodinho.github.io/_pages/publications.md

 </style>

 <div class="pub-intro">
   This is a selection of my publications.
-See my <a href="https://scholar.google.com/citations?user=WuEKbJgAAAAJ&hl=pt-PT" target="_blank" rel="noopener noreferrer">Googgle Scholar</a> or <a href="https://orcid.org/0000-0003-0107-9577" target="_blank" rel="noopener noreferrer">ORCID</a> for an updated list.
+See my <a href="https://scholar.google.com/citations?user=WuEKbJgAAAAJ&hl=pt-PT" target="_blank" rel="noopener noreferrer">Google Scholar</a> or <a href="https://orcid.org/0000-0003-0107-9577" target="_blank" rel="noopener noreferrer">ORCID</a> for an updated list.
 </div>

 <h2 id="journal-articles" class="pub-section-title">Journal articles</h2>